 Heavier Periods

-Many women find they have to double up their protection with tampons or a menstrual cup plus sanitary towels and period pants.
-Very heavy periods during perimenopause can leave us feeling out of control and fuel our anxiety.
+Many women have to double up protection with tampons or a menstrual cup PLUS sanitary towels or period pants.

 If you are struggling do have a read of this article on heavy periods during perimenopause – you really are not alone.